alpaycb/sqlplusdemo/README.md

 ## Part 6 - ACID Transactions (BONUS)
 Did you know that Couchbase supports [ACID compliant multi-document transactions](https://docs.couchbase.com/server/current/learn/data/transactions.html)?
 Let's have a look.
-Before we run one, we need to change some query settings, as our Couchbase Capella instance is a one-node cluster.
+In order to be able to run ACID transactions, we need to change some query settings, as our Couchbase Capella instance is a one-node cluster.
+(This part is for information purposes only, as ACID transactions cannot be run directly from Query Workbench, we'll go through the theory behind the ACID transactions.)

 Click `Options` in the query editor: